 - a.
 Landscape buffer areas shall be measured as the area between the property line and site development (buildings, parking areas, etc.).
 Landscape buffer treatments, however, may extend into the right-of-way/up to the sidewalk. - b.
-Parking may not be located within the minimum landscaped buffer areas, provided, however, that Vehicle overhangs shall be allowed within with the required landscape buffer area. - c.
-Landscape buffers shall consist of any combination of deciduous trees, conifers, shrubs, hedgerows, ornamental grasses, berms, low-height masonry walls, and or fences where appropriate. - d.
-Landscape buffers shall be of sufficient size, height, and opaqueness to continuously screen the site from adjacent properties.
-Fences and walls may only be used for decoration or to supplement to required landscaping buffering to achieve a higher degree of visual blocking. - e.
-Parking lots and on-site circulation areas shall be effectively screened from all streets and sidewalks.

-- f.
-The existing low-height wall along the easterly side of Walnut Crescent shall be maintained; if possible, a similar wall should be constructed along the southerly side of Claremont Ave/Walnut Crescent. - g.
+Parking may not be located within the minimum landscaped buffer areas, provided, however, that vehicle overhangs shall be allowed within with the required landscape buffer area. - c.
+Landscape buffers shall consist of any combination of deciduous trees, conifers, shrubs, hedgerows, ornamental grasses, berms, low-height masonry walls, and or fences where appropriate.
+Landscape buffers shall be of sufficient size, height, and opaqueness to continuously screen the site from adjacent properties. - d.
+Fences and walls may be used for decoration and to supplement required landscaping buffering to achieve a higher degree of visual blocking.
+Within the required landscape buffer adjacent to any residential property, however, a six (6) foot-tall solid fence shall be required along any residential side or rear yard, and a four (4)-foot-tall solid fence shall be required along any residential front yard. - e.
+Parking lots and on-site circulation areas shall be effectively screened from all streets and sidewalks. - f.
+The existing low-height wall along the easterly side of Walnut Crescent shall be maintained; if possible, a similar wall or landscape feature, such as a berm, should be constructed along the southerly side of Claremont Ave/Walnut Crescent. - g.
 Landscape buffers shall be continuous except for where driveways access the street. - h.
 Buffer areas may, but do not necessarily have to be, designed to achieve stormwater management benefits through the use of rain gardens or bioswales.